Lrssn-blog/Style-guide/README.md

 A guide for writing good markdown files.

 # LaTex
-A style guide and theme for writing different types of documents in LaTex.
+A style guide and theme for writing different types of documents and plugins in LaTex.

 # Javascript
 A style guide for Javascript.